tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v2/README.md

     ¦   seed_SF100.txt

 Comment on queries:
+1. The queries work for tigergraph 3.1.0 and 3.0.0.
+3.0.0 has bugs and generate wrong results for bi8 and bi22.
-1. ORDER BY cannot be used for distributed query and there are some bugs for distribtued query.
+2. ORDER BY cannot be used for distributed query and there are some bugs for distribtued query.
 Some queries are not written in distributed query due to bugs.
-2. IS and IC queries usually start from a single vertex.
+3. IS and IC queries usually start from a single vertex.
 Long linear queries are used here, but some queries are not very efficient.
 BI are expensive and usually divided into short-path queries.
-3. Due to bugs on to_vertex_set, IS4-7 give empty results if distributed query is used.
+4. Due to bugs on to_vertex_set, IS4-7 give empty results if distributed query is used.
 Due to bug on listAccum<VERTEX>, ic14 and bi25 cannot be installed in distributed query.
-4. query_v1/bi22 didn't use v1 version because it takes too long (~40min).
+5. query_v1/bi22 didn't use v1 version because it takes too long (~40min).
 Due to bugs in distributed query, my validation on bi22 does not go through.
 The result for bi22 may be wrong.
-5. tigergraph 3.0.0 generates wrong results for bi22.
-While tigergraph 3.1 generates correct resutls.
 ```

 ## How to run Benchmarks